passportxyz/eas-proxy/docs/02-onchain-stamp-attestation.md

 ## Updating Passport

-Whenever the user makes changes to their Passport (deleting, renewing or claiming new stamps) the following actions need to be taken in order to keep the on-chain Passport up to date:
+Whenever the user makes changes to their Passport (deleting, renewing or claiming new stamps) the following actions need to be taken in order to keep the onchain Passport up to date:

-- claiming new stamps - write the new stamps as attestations on-chain
+- claiming new stamps - write the new stamps as attestations onchain
 - refreshing stamps
-  - write the new stamps as attestations on-chain, this will overwrite the previous stamp
+  - write the new stamps as attestations onchain, this will overwrite the previous stamp
   - optionally revoke the older stamp
 - delete stamps
   - ⁉️⁉️⁉️ TODO: clarify how to properly handle this